mathiesonlab/pg-gan-mosquito/README.md

 ```

 ![summary_stats_multi.py example](https://github.com/mathiesonlab/pg-gan-mosquito/blob/main/supp/ss_multi_readme.png)

+## ABC rejection analysis
+With the classification model's softmax probabilities, these are used as parameter values for ABC rejection analysis.
+The output of the

 ## General notes
 ```pg-gan_mosquito``` is under active development.
 Please reach out to Sara Mathieson (smathieson [at] haverford [dot] edu) with any questions.